-Associated with the demutualization transaction discussed in Note 1, ONLIC was obligated by Constellation to effectuate the increase in eligible member's policy account value as consideration for their membership interests.
+Associated with the demutualization transaction discussed in Note 1, ALIC was obligated by Constellation to effectuate the increase in eligible member's policy account value as consideration for their membership interests.
 While the form of the consideration to extinguish membership interests was not a dividend, guidance indicates that these types of transactions should be considered an expense of the insurance company.
 As such, the Company recorded the increase in policyholder account value as an expense in the Consolidated Statements of Operations.
 Constellation was required to reimburse the Company for effectuating the increase in account value for eligible member policies through a capital contribution, as defined in the demutualization agreement (see Note 18).

 The liability for future policy benefits for traditional life products has been established based upon the net level premium method using interest rates varying from 2.0% to 6.0%.
+Reserves for the Company's life products are calculated using withdrawal, mortality, and morbidity rates.
+Withdrawal rates vary by issue age, type of coverage and policy duration and are based on Company experience.
+Mortality and morbidity rates, which are guaranteed within insurance contracts, are based on published tables and Company experience.